Achieving Dimension-Free Communication in Federated Learning via Zeroth-Order Optimization: Experiments

 \subsubsection{Acknowledgments}

-We sincerely thank Yidan(Julie) Huang from Google for her meaningful advice and help with the illustrations of this work.
-This work has been partially supported in part by AI Seed Funding and the GWBC Award at RIT.
+We sincerely thank Ms. Yidan(Julie) Huang from Google and Mr. Ziqi Zhou from RIT for their help and support in this work.
+This work has been partially supported by AI Seed Funding and the GWBC Award at RIT.